 - A famous example (though in terms of copyright rather than trademark) is the Jungle Hunt controversy.
 When Taito originally released the game (as Jungle King), it was an obvious take on the Tarzan stories and included the famous "Tarzan call" (which was a pretty impressive feat for the early 1980's).
 Unsurprisingly, Taito got taken to court by the estate of Edgar Rice Burroughs (original author of the books), so they had to hack in some changes to please the courts.
 Tarzan and the yell were out, a British guy in stereotypical pith helmet and gear is in, and the result is Jungle Hunt.

-- Duke Nukem (of the video games) was briefly called Duke Nukum after someone discovered the Duke Nukem character in Captain Planet.
+- Duke Nukem was briefly renamed Duke Nukum after someone discovered the Duke Nukem character in Captain Planet and the Planeteers.
 It ultimately turned out the name wasn't trademarked, so the game character quickly went back to his original name.

 - Nintendo won a case against Universal, who claimed to be the owners of King Kong, to keep the name Donkey Kong — a case helped by the fact that Universal didn't actually own King Kong at the time after all.
-Ironically, some 20 years later, Universal distributed Peter Jackson's King Kong remake.
+Ironically, some 20 years later, Universal distributed Peter Jackson's remake.

 - City of Heroes has a side mission where you have to rescue a character who's an obvious pastiche of Doctor Strange.
 He was originally named Dr. Stephen Strangefate, after both Doctor Strange and similar DC character Doctor Fate. ...
 However, this had actually already been used in the comics as the name for the merged version of the two done under the Amalgam Comics imprint, so later versions changed his name to Doctor Fayte.

 - This is the reason why Super Robot Wars was localized as Super Robot Taisen in the West; they were worried about conflicts with Robot Wars.